LeoChizh/searching_tree/readme.md

 ## License

-This project is available for educational and research purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.